ScottyMacCVC/kickstarter-analysis/README.md

 # An Analysis of Outcomes Based on Goals
-## Overview of Project: The purpose of the analysis is to identify months & goal amounts with high success rates and use them to plan future launches.
+## Overview of Project: The analysis will help identify the best month & goal amounts.
+These are chosen due to the high success rates and should be referenced when planning future launches.
 ---
 ### The images below reflect the impact of theater.
 Please note the uptick in succesful campaigns during the months of May & June.
 ### ![Outcomes_vs_Goals](https://github.com/ScottyMacCVC/kickstarter-analysis/blob/CHALLENGE-01/resources/Outcomes_vs_Goals.png)